ratwolfzero/hopalong_python/README.md

 # hopalong_python
 Calculate and display the "Hopalong" attractor

-Hopalong attractors are fractals introduced by Barry Martin of Aston University in Birmingham, England.
+Calculate and display the “Hopalong” attractor

-This program can calculate and display the "Hopalong attractor"
+The inventor of Hopalong is Barry Martin from Aston University in Birmingham/England.
+A. K. Dewdney described these fractals in September 1986 in the magazine Scientific American and made them famous.
+The German edition Spektrum der Wissenschaft distributed Hopalong in Germany in the November 1986 issue with a translation of this article in the Computer-Kurzweil section.
+“Hüpfer” is the German name for Hopalong (hop-along, keep hopping).

-You can run the python script from the terminal --> python3 /path/to/my/file/hopalong.py
+This Python program can calculate and display the “Hopalong” attractor

-Requires numpy and matplotlib respectively numba for the @jit version to be installed.
+You can run the Python script from the terminal --> e.g. python3 /path/to/my/file/hopalong.py or hopalong@jit.py

-Remark: With MacOs 14.x I had issues.
-The plot window and python crashed during interaction with the plot window.
+Requires the installation of numpy and matplotlib or numba for the @jit version.

-        Using the specific Backend TkAgg works perfect for me.
-Should not be needed for other operating systems.
+Note: I had problems with MacOs 14.x and Python 3.12.x.
+The plot window and Python crashed while interacting with the plot window.
+Using the special backend TkAgg works perfectly for me.
+Shouldn't normally be necessary for other operating systems.

-# import matplotlib
+"# import matplotlib"
-# matplotlib.use('TkAgg')
+"# matplotlib.use('TkAgg')"

-The ".py" version is considerable slower than my Rust version.
-If speed is essential use the "@jit" version!!!
+The ".hopalong.py" version is significantly slower than my Rust version.
+If speed is important, use the "@jit" version!!!

 @jit is used to compile the iterative calculation loop for the fractal.
-As @jit is not compatible with matplotlib the function hopalong has been splitted into the calculation and plotting part.
-However, the plot function is optimized by vectorization without a loop and @jit would not contribute significantly to the execution speed.
+Since @jit is not compatible with matplotlib, the hopalong function was split into the calculation and plotting parts.
+However, the plotting function is optimized by vectorization without a loop and @jit would not significantly contribute to the execution speed.

 Using @jit for the calculation loop is a revelation in terms of speed...

-The programm will ask for the parameters a, b, c and num (number of iterations).
-Num must be entered as integer 1000000 or 1_000_000.
+The program asks for the parameters a, b, c and num (number of iterations).
+Num must be entered as an integer 1000000 or 1_000_000.
+The parameters a, b and c can be entered in floating point or integer format. 'a' must be a non-zero value.

-The parameters a, b and c can be entered in floating point or integer format.
+Since I am working with a MacMini with 8 GB RAM, I tried to optimize the memory usage by using np.empty, float32 and int16, since with a number of iterations > 100_00_000 the execution speed is significantly slowed down by swapping memory to the hard disk (swap RAM >> SSD).
-'a' must be a non-zero value
+Initializing the vectors as np.empty should not be a problem, since all elements of the vectors should be overwritten and no random values ​​should remain.
+Float64 should theoretically be faster on a 64-bit machine, but I think it is negligible and as described, float32 is a bit more economical with memory.
+Ditto Int16.
+Float32 and Int16 should be sufficient in terms of code robustness, but you can also try float64, int32 or np.zero for vector initialization if you like.